UMass Boston

 Agricultural Mediation Program

 Since 2002, MOPC has been providing a range of services for agricultural issues through its USDA-sponsored MA Agricultural Mediation Program.
-The AgMed Program helps resolve disputes, involving farm loans, price support payments, wetland determinations, conservation compliance, and more.
-The program promotes the use of mediation as a tool to prevent or minimize escalation of conflicts and to resolve conflicts at the earliest possible stage.
+The Program helps resolve disputes involving farm loans, leasing issues, wetland determinations, conservation compliance, and more.
+The program promotes the use of mediation and offers mediation services as a tool to prevent or minimize escalation of conflicts and to resolve conflicts at the earliest possible stage.

 Requesting Mediation